Social

 Management of conflict minerals

-Under the Rules, we do not purchase from the Democratic Republic of the Congo, surrounding countries, or other conflict zones or high-risk areas.
-Information on conflict minerals is gathered from our raw material suppliers through the vendors we deal with, and is stored for seven years.
+We have established the Conflict Minerals Management Rules (hereinafter, “the Rules”) for the management of so-called Conflict Minerals (i.e., gold, tin, tantalum, tungsten, and other minerals themselves, or alloying materials containing such minerals).
+Under the Rules, we do not procure from the Democratic Republic of the Congo, surrounding countries, or other conflict zones or high-risk areas.
+Information is gathered from our raw material suppliers through the vendors we deal with, and is stored for seven years.
+The Export Trade Control Committee manages the Company’s responses to these matters, the effectiveness of which are also examined through internal auditing.
+The details of the committee’s discussions are also reported at Management Meetings.

 Human rights due diligence, etc. across the supply chain